 Making a Customs Entry

-Assistance with the preparation of the Customs entry is available for first-time commercial importers.
-For subsequent shipments, importers are expected to complete the Customs documentation or utilize the services of a Customs Broker or Agent, or freight forwarder.
+Importers are expected to complete the Customs documentation or utilize the services of a Customs Broker or Agent.

 Using a Customs Broker or Agent